 Sophisticated Investor: An individual “determined” to have enough experience and knowledge to assess the risks and merits of an investment opportunity for themselves.
 There is no income requirement to be a sophisticated investor, only experience and knowledge to determine if the deal is worth investing in.

 Accredited Investor: An investor who has earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expects the same for the current year, OR has a net worth over $1 million, either alone or together with a spouse (excluding the value of the person’s primary residence).

 Depending on which category you fall into, determines which offerings you can invest in…UNTIL NOW.
-The same definitions apply above; however, the accredited investor status can be fulfilled by the following per the SEC press release:
+The same definitions from above still apply.
+However, now, the accredited investor status can be achieved by the following, per the SEC press release:

 - add a new category to the definition that permits natural persons to qualify as accredited investors based on certain professional certifications, designations or credentials or other credentials issued by an accredited educational institution, which the Commission may designate from time to time by order.
 In conjunction with the adoption of the amendments, the Commission designated by order holders in good standing of the Series 7, Series 65, and Series 82 licenses as qualifying natural persons.
 This approach provides the Commission with flexibility to reevaluate or add certifications, designations, or credentials in the future.
 Members of the public may wish to propose for the Commission’s consideration additional certifications, designations or credentials that satisfy the attributes set out in the new rule;

 - Side Note: If you are not connected or directly licensed under a FINRA member firm, you may consider taking the Series 65 as you can take the test as an individual and not be sponsored by a FINRA member firm.